One Day in Reykjavik Itinerary: Visit Reykjavik in a day

 The National Museum of Iceland offers a thorough look at Iceland’s history.
 You can wind your way through the exhibits from the Viking settlement through the modern age.
 Iceland is part of Europe, but it also evolved its own unique culture.

-National Museum of Iceland is the oldest exhibition place in the country (dates back to 1863).
-It holds temporary displays, and also has a permanent exhibition, ‘Making of a Nation’.
+The National Museum of Iceland is the oldest exhibition place in the country (dating back to 1863).
+It holds temporary displays and also has a permanent exhibition, ‘Making of a Nation’.

 Address: Klapparstígur 35, 101 Reykjavík, Iceland

-After lunch, continue your 1 day in Reykjavik exploration, head to the City Hall area.
-While you march from Laugavegur Street to the city hall, stop by a Handicrafts Emporium if interested.
+After lunch, continue your 1 day in Reykjavik exploration and head to the City Hall area.
+While you march from Laugavegur Street to the city hall, stop by a Handicrafts Emporium if you are interested.

-Along the way, you will also find cute street art and wall murals that you worth stopping by (and posing for).
+Along the way, you will also find cute street art and wall murals that are worth stopping by (and posing for).

 Fríkirkjan – Green and white church in Reykjavik